rparmar75/GettingAndCleaningData/README.md

 1. Run ```source("run_analysis.R")```.
 2. The script creates "data" folder under the current working directory, that is "./data".
-3. The script downloads the data (a zip file) and unzips under the "./data" folder.
+3. The script downloads the data (a zip file) and unzips files under the "./data" folder.
-4. The script loads data from various text files, merges and aggregates data  in memory as needed.
+4. The script loads data from various text files, merges, and aggregates data as appropriate.
-4. Finally, a tidy data file, ```tidy.txt```, is created under the current working directory.
+4. Finally, a tidy data file, ```tidy.txt```, is written under the current working directory.

 ## Dependencies